vippsas/vipps-woocommerce/recurring/tests/manual/manual-tests.md

     - I can capture an order through changing the status to "Completed" or "Processing"
     - With the "capture payment instantly" option set
     - With a free trial
+    - With no sign-up fee and a zero initial order line total

 - Digital products
     - On different intervals (day, week, month, year)